 INTRODUCTION TO LAW AND LEGAL TERMINOLOGY

 This subject provides the student with an understanding of civil law, criminal law, state and federal court systems, and the discovery process.
-It also provides an understanding of trial and appellate processes as they relate to the judicial system and introduces the student to the legislative process and various administrative agencies.
-This course also provides the student with an understanding of basic legal terminology.
-(Prerequisite: None)
+It also provides an understanding of trial and appellate processes as determine healthy organic processes.
+(Prerequisite: